 Treatment depends on what caused your bacterial pneumonia and how bad your symptoms are.
 You may need any of the following:

-What can I do to prevent or manage bacterial pneumonia?
+What can I do to prevent bacterial pneumonia?

 - Ask about vaccines.
 You may need a vaccine to help prevent pneumonia.
 Get an influenza (flu) vaccine every year as soon as it becomes available.